openwdl/wdl/SPEC.md

 When running a workflow, the user typically is only allowed to specify values for the inputs defined in the top-level workflow's `input` section.
 However, setting the `allow_nested_inputs` hint to `true` specifies that the execution engine is allowed to let the user set the value of some call inputs at runtime.

 A call input value is eligible to be set at runtime if it corresponds to a subworkflow or task input that has a default value *and* its value is not set explicitly in the call's `input` section.
-The default value is used for an eligible call input when `allow_nested_inputs` is set to `false`, when the user does not specify a value for the input at runtime, or when the execution engine does not suppport `allow_nested_inputs`.
+The default value is used for an eligible call input when `allow_nested_inputs` is set to `false`, when the user does not specify a value for the input at runtime, or when the execution engine does not support `allow_nested_inputs`.

 The execution engine may refuse to execute a workflow when `allow_nested_inputs` is set to `false` and the user attempts to specify a value for a nested input, but if it does execute the workflow and ignore the user-specified value then it should show a warning.